danielbarter/personal_website_code_old/CV.md

 - A remark about 6j symbols and young semi-normal form. [arXiv:1610.05248](https://arxiv.org/abs/1610.05248)
 - Computing the minimal model for the quantum symmetric algebra. [arXiv:1610.05204](https://arxiv.org/abs/1610.05204)
 - Eigenvalues of rotations and braids in spherical fusion categories.
 Joint with Corey Jones and Henry Tucker. [arXiv:1611.00071](https://arxiv.org/abs/1611.00071)
+- Deligne categories and representations of the infinite symmetric group.
+Joint with Inna Entova-Aizenbud and Thorsten Heidersdorf. [arXiv:1706.03645](https://arxiv.org/abs/1706.03645)

 ## Invited Talks
 - Michigan theoretical computer science seminar, *Tensor rank and stability in representation theory*